-This course will provide Elementary Education majors the necessary skills to successfully integrate the arts (music, art, movement, and drama) into all aspects of instruction.
-Emphasis will also be placed on the importance of the arts across the curriculum as a means for communication, inquiry, and insight among elementary students.
+This course will provide Elementary Education majors with an exploration of the skills, principles, methods, and materials necessary to successfully integrate the arts (music, visual arts, movement, and drama) into all aspects of instruction.
 Performing arts majors may also take the course.
 (Fall only)

-Health and Physical Education for the Elementary Child (3).
+341 Health and Physical Education for the Elementary Child (3).